AustinPrivett/MatrixChainMultiply.jl/README.md

 * Recognize situations that don't need the analysis to eliminate the overhead (allowing for a more ubiquitous use of `matrixchainmultiply(...)` instead of `*(...)`).
-* For repeated uses, given some matrix size sequence, produce the function a single time so that the analysis isn't done unnecessarily.
+* For repeated uses, given some matrix size sequence (so at run time), produce the function a single time at run time so that the analysis isn't done unnecessarily.
 * Faster or more general algorithms (i.e., those that apply to the general tensor problem) are certainly desirable if you would like to add them.